mikebharris/BAMS/README.md

 # BAMS
-The BarnCamp Attendee Management System
+The BarnCamp Attendee Management System 2.0

-A system for managing the Welcome Desk at [BarnCamp](https://barncamp.org.uk) written in GNU COBOL.
+A legacy system for managing the Welcome Desk at [BarnCamp](https://barncamp.org.uk) written in GNU COBOL.

 ![Screen shot of BAMS Home Screen](homepage.png "BAMS Home Screen")